 - Complete transparency of records and documents.

 Every State Government is required to implement an internal grievance redressal mechanism which includes Call Centres, Help-lines, Designation of Nodal Officers, and other such mechanisms as may be prescribed by the NFSA.
 Additionally, the State Government is required to appoint or designate an officer in each district to be a District Grievance Redressal Officer (DGRO).
 This has been implemented for expeditious and effective redressal of complaints and grievances in matters concerning the distribution of entitled foodgrains/ meals.
 Moreover, this enforces various entitlements under the NFSA.

 State Food Commission

 The NFSA has prescribed that every State Government is required to set up a State Food Commission.
 This Commission would monitor and review the implementation of the NFSA provisions in the concerned State.
-The Act prescribes the detailed composition and functions of the National Food Commission and the State Food Commission including the recruitments, services, salaries and allowances of every member in the Commission.
+The Act prescribes the detailed composition and functions of the National Food Commission and the State Food Commission including the recruitments, services, salaries, and allowances of every member of the Commission.

 Obligations of the Central Government

 The following are the prescribed obligations of the Central Government:

 - Procure food grains for the Central Pool.

 - Allocate the required quantity of food grains for the States.

 - Provide for transportation of foodgrains according to the designated depots in every State.